fabiuslongo/pycaspar/README.md

 Location: living room
 Parameters: off
 ```
-Caspar is capable of parsing complex routines as it follow (the agent must be awakened):
+Caspar is capable of parsing complex routines as it follow (the agent must be first awakened):

-* turn off the lights in the living room, when the temperature is 25 and the time is 12
+* turn off the lights in the living room, when the temperature is 25 and the time is 12.00
 ```sh
 eShell: main > r1()